Rise-Vision/player-raspberrypi/README.md

 raspbian-installer is shell script and require nothing more than a text editor.

 Installer connects to server, inquires about new versions for player, rise-cache, chromium and java.
 If available, download and install.

-And it perform some checks and configurations, launch player and rise-cache java applications.
+It perform checks and configurations, launch player and rise-cache java applications.

 Player launches the presentation by opening Rise Viewer in Chromium.